 iPaaS, cloud-based solutions, specialize in integrating business tools.
 Unfortunately, not all of them work best for data synchronization.

 Let’s take a look at one example of an iPaaS solution – Coupler.io.
-It is a no-code sync app for Google Sheets fans.
+It is a no-code sync app supporting Google Sheets, Excel, and BigQuery as destinations for the data.
 It automates data integrations, allowing users to sync apps on a set schedule for automatic data refreshes.
 It gives a live feed of raw data in a simple format that allows you to access and share it easily.
+Coupler.io also supports data stitching.

 Available Google Sheets integrations include Airtable, Jira, HubSpot, Pipedrive, Shopify, Slack, and many others.
 In addition, you can leverage Coupler.io to establish Excel integrations and BigQuery integrations.